ShanechiLab/WiCAT/README.md

 For the example tutorial, [`wicat/train.py`](wicat/train.py) uses the compact metadata subset in `pretrained_models/`.
-For larger experiments, use the metadata emitted by the dataset processing stage and adjust the row selection, batching, and split logic in the same script for your study design.
+For larger experiments, use the metadata emitted by the dataset processing stage and adjust row selection, batching, and split logic in the same script for your study design.

 The encoder is frozen by default, which makes downstream comparisons clean: